CrizGames/CG-AI/README.md

 # CG-AI
 This is Criz Games' Artificial Intelligence Library for Unity.

-It is not meant to be used by other people, but if you want to use it, feel free to do so!
-Also, it is not the fastest library, but fast enough for my purposes.
+It is not the fastest library, but fast enough for my purposes.
 It is probably better to use [Unity's ML-Agents](https://github.com/Unity-Technologies/ml-agents).

 ## Installation
 In the Unity package manager, click on the plus sign > Add package from Git URL..